-Aircraft Deicing/Anti-icing/Defrosting Policies and Procedures Sacramento International Airport 2018-2019 Winter Season
+Aircraft Deicing/Anti-icing/Defrosting Policies and Procedures Sacramento International Airport 2020-2021 Winter Season

-September 13, 2018
+September 23, 2020

-The Sacramento County Department of Airports (Airports) is issuing this aircraft deicing/anti-icing/defrosting (deicing) policies and procedures document for Sacramento International Airport (SMF).
+The Sacramento County Airport System (SCAS) is issuing this aircraft deicing/anti-icing/defrosting (deicing) policies and procedures document for Sacramento International Airport (SMF).
 This document describes authorized aircraft deicing areas, requirements for cleanup, storage and disposal, and monitoring.

-In accordance with Federal, State, and County storm water protection regulations, discharging deicing fluid or residue into the airport storm drain system or unpaved areas is prohibited and is a violation of storm water statutes and/or regulations.
+In accordance with Federal, State, and County storm water protection regulations, discharging deicing fluid or residue into the airport storm drain system or unpaved areas is prohibited and is a violation of storm water laws.
 Deicing fluid and residue contains chemicals, most notably glycol, that will contaminate the environment if it reaches the storm water system.
 All aircraft deicing activities must be conducted in a manner to keep the deicing fluid and residue from reaching the storm water system.
 Airlines are responsible for the proper and timely cleanup as well as the proper disposal of all fluids/residues from aircraft deicing operations.